John McCallum: Academic career (1976–1994)

-As McGill University's Dean of Arts, McCallum secured a $10 million contribution from Charles Bronfman for the establishment of the McGill Institute for the Study of Canada.

-He also participated in the national unity debates of the early 1990s, editing the Canada Round Series of the C. D. Howe Institute and engaging in debate with then Opposition Leader Jacques Parizeau at Quebec's National Assembly.
+As McGill University's dean of arts, McCallum secured a $10 million contribution from Charles Bronfman for the establishment of the McGill Institute for the Study of Canada.
+He also participated in the national unity debates of the early 1990s, editing the Canada Round Series of the C. D. Howe Institute and engaged in debate with then Opposition Leader Jacques Parizeau at Quebec's National Assembly.
+He left McGill to become senior vice-president and chief economist of the Royal Bank of Canada in 1994.

-Private sector career (1994–2000; 2019 onward)
+Royal Bank of Canada's Chief Economist (1994–2000)

 McCallum was the Royal Bank of Canada's chief economist for six years.
 He consistently achieved the highest media coverage of bank chief economists, making regular appearances on CBC's The National as an economics panellist.
+With these media appearance he developed a reputation for cogent outspokenness.
+His frank assessment early in his tenure attributing Canada's high unemployment to Bank of Canada tight money policy, while generally uncontentious from an academic standpoint, was noted as surprising by both mainstream and financial sector journalists.

 He also engaged in social issues, notably a 1997 Royal Bank conference designed to align the business community with the recommendations of the 1996 Report on the Royal Commission on Aboriginal Peoples.
 His paper at that conference, "The Cost of Doing Nothing", was highlighted ten years later in the Aboriginal Times magazine.